Notes on the Geography of Peninsular India: Udaipur City

-Around the City Palace, the economy is very heavily oriented to tourists.
+The economy is heavily oriented to tourists.

-Outside of town, there's a very different world: half the people of Udaipur District are said to live in villages that can only be reached on foot.
+Outside of town, there's a different world: half the people of Udaipur District are said to live in villages that can only be reached on foot.

 The countryside is laced with miles and miles of dry-course stone walls.